Interested in celebrating Holi in India? Or maybe you’re just wondering what it is. Let me help you figure it out!

 A friend of mine actually flipped the script on one of the kids by taking his water and dumping it back on him.
 That was very funny to watch.

 Tip: If you’re super concerned, try to score the front seat of the tuk-tuk next to the driver.
 You’ll still get hit with water, but with far less than those sitting in the back.
+The drivers are usually considered to not be targets.

 Local girl celebrating Holi.